davidusb-geek/emhass-add-on/README.md

 ## Installation

-To install add the EMHASS Add-on repository in the Home Assistant store.
-Follow these steps: https://www.home-assistant.io/common-tasks/os/#installing-third-party-add-ons
+To install add the EMHASS Add-on repository in the Home Assistant store, follow these steps: https://www.home-assistant.io/common-tasks/os/#installing-third-party-add-ons

 This will be: Configuration > Add-ons & Backups open the add-on store > Add the URL of the repository and then press "Add".